dnnsharp/sharp-scheduler-guide/imap.md

 ## IMAP Trigger

-Creates a connection to the e-mail server using the IMAP protocol and starts listening for push mail.
+It Creates a connection to the e-mail server using the IMAP protocol and starts listening for push mail.

 The tokens below are generated: